MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/onboard-configuration-manager-custom-task.md

 ## Generate a service principal

 Create a Microsoft Entra ID [service principal](/azure/active-directory/develop/app-objects-and-service-principals).
-A service principal is a special limited management identity that is granted only the minimum permission necessary to connect machines to Azure and to create the Azure resources for Azure Arc-enabled server and Azure Arc-enabled SQL Server.
+A service principal is a special limited management identity that is granted only the minimum permission necessary to connect machines to Azure and to create the Azure resources for Azure Arc-enabled server and [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)].

 [!INCLUDE [entra-id](../../includes/entra-id.md)]